Documentation Index

 ngrok http 80 --url https://service-app.internal

-Here we are defining forward-internal to forward to https://service-app.internal and when an error occurs (like the endpoint being offline) fallback to some custom text (by leveraging on_error: continue and custom-response) describing how to get back online (this is optional).
-Running internal agent endpoint via the CLI:
+Here, forward-internal is defined to forward to https://service-app.internal and when an error occurs (like the endpoint being offline) fallback to some custom text (by leveraging on_error: continue and custom-response) describing how to get back online (this is optional).

 ngrok http 80 --url https://service-app.internal

-Here, we have started an agent endpoint with the URL https://service-app.internal which points to a service running locally on the machine on port 80.
+Here, an Agent Endpoint has been started with the URL https://service-app.internal which points to a service running locally on the machine on port 80.

 These are generally Tunnel Groups and should follow the same rules as above.
 However, wanted to call out that you should use the on_tcp_connect phase here instead: